braze-inc/braze-docs/_docs/_api/endpoints/sms/get_query_invalid_numbers.md

 /sms/invalid_phone_numbers
 {% endapimethod %}

-This endpoint allows you to pull a list of phone numbers that have been deemed "invalid" within a certain time frame.
+Use this endpoint to pull a list of phone numbers that have been deemed "invalid" within a certain time frame.

 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#81ceae19-15d1-4ac1-ad22-a6b86a92456d {% endapiref %}